gibbok/typescript-book/README.md

 * `typeof` operator: Used to check the type of a value at runtime.
 * Built-in functions like `Array.isArray()`: Used to check if a value is an array.

-#### Discriminated union
+#### Discriminated Union

-Using a "discriminated union" is a pattern in TypeScript where an explicit "tag" is added to objects to distinguish between different types within a union.
+Using a "Discriminated Union" is a pattern in TypeScript where an explicit "tag" is added to objects to distinguish between different types within a union.
 This pattern is also referred to as a "tagged union."
 In the following example, the "tag" is represented by the property "type":

 ```typescript
 type A = { type: 'type_a'; value: number };